Strepto-Code/Aurora/README.md

-# Aurora — Real-Time Audio Visualizer
+# Aurora, The Real-Time Audio Visualizer

 **Aurora** is a Python-based, cross-platform real-time audio visualizer with offline video exporting for Linux and macOS.
 (Windows support is still in testing).